strbrgr/stossluften/README.md

 sudo rm -rf ~/.influxdbv2/configs
 ```

+#### Service 2: Reading out SCD30 Sensor Data

+We use the [scd30_i2c](https://pypi.org/project/scd30-i2c/) library originally developed for a Raspberry Pi 4.
+To actually read out data from the sensor we use Influx' [Python Client](https://docs.influxdata.com/influxdb/cloud/api-guide/client-libraries/python/) and make some minor adjustments to it.

 #### How to create a InfluxDB config

-Once you figure out the docker container id that runs your database via `docker ps`, you should be able to exec into it via `docker exec -it <id> /bin/bash`.
-In there you create an active config in case you haven't done this:
+Once we figure out the container id that runs our database via `docker ps`, we are able to exec into it via `docker exec -it <id> /bin/bash`.
+In there we create an active config in case it hasn't been done:

 ```sh
 influx config create --config-name CONFIG_NAME \